 5. AppValley will start installing Kodi.
 After the installation is complete, open Settings again and head over to General→ Profiles and Device Management.
 Here, tap on the Enterprise App.

 6. On the next screen, tap on “Trust Shanghai P&C…” and again tap on “Trust” following the prompt.

 7. Finally, you are all set to use Kodi on iPhone.
 Just open the Kodi app and it will run without any issues.
-Now go ahead and install your favorite Kodi add-ons.
+Now go ahead and install your favorite Kodi add-ons and repositories.

 Kodi Alternatives for iPhone

 Kodi is not officially available on iPhone or iPad so it becomes a hassle for users to go through the hoops to install an app.
 While Kodi is a great media player app, there are other Kodi alternatives too which work quite well on the iPhone.
 In this section, we will go through some interesting apps which you can use in place of Kodi.

 Plex is one of the most popular media player apps available on almost all platforms. in fact Kodi vs Plex is a huge debate which will go on till eternity.
 Personally, I love Plex as it allows users to organize all my videos, photos, music, and podcasts at one place, and lets them access media across all devices.
 Just like Kodi, you can record Live TV shows and that’s absolutely great.
 Plex has a personalized feed of videos and it’s really helpful when you want to kill time without wading through scores of content.
 Do note that Kodi brings all the content at one place, but it doesn’t personalize or provide any kind of feed.